 BRIEF NOTICE ABOUT REVIEW REQUESTS AND BLOG TOURS:

 If I love it, I review it.
 If I don’t, I don’t.
 I only give 4 or 5 star reviews.
 Here’s why.
 If you’ve given me a book to review and I haven’t reviewed it, maybe I haven’t gotten to it yet (I’m a busy momma), or maybe I wasn’t the right reader for it.
 I also periodically have to scrap my TBR pile and start fresh, otherwise I become a screaming ball of anxiety.
 Believe it or not, my mental health and that of my family is more important than my review of a book.

-Some favorite authors in no particular order: Neal Stephenson, Tracy Chevalier, William Gibson, Katherine Patterson, Charlotte Bronte, Flannery O’Connor, Jane Austen, Douglas Adams, Laura Ingalls Wilder, John Desjarlais, Dena Hunt, Amy M. Bennett, Leslie Lynch, Amanda Lauer, Ellen Gable, Anthony Barone Kolenc, Charles Dickens, T. S. Eliot.
+Some favorite authors in no particular order: Neal Stephenson, Tracy Chevalier, William Gibson, Katherine Patterson, Charlotte Bronte, Flannery O’Connor, Jane Austen, Douglas Adams, Laura Ingalls Wilder, John Desjarlais, Dena Hunt, Amy M. Bennett, Leslie Lynch, Amanda Lauer, Ellen Gable, Anthony Barone Kolenc, Charles Dickens, T. S. Eliot, Alexandre Dumas.

 I aim to write truth.
 Catholicism is all about the Truth.
 Thus I can’t take my faith out of my writing any more than you can take pee out of a pool or get something off the internet.

-I’m a homeschooling Catholic mom blogger.
+- I’m a homeschooling Catholic mom writer.
 Throw a bread roll at the internet and you’ll hit at least five of us.

-My country-raised kids make fun of my accent.
+- My country-fried kids make fun of my accent.